 Zane Truax is a twentysomething with many advantages: he's bright, educated, and creative.
 So why can't he maintain some direction in his life?
 Is it the social anxiety or the misanthropy?
-Maybe it's the fear of spending his prime years as a pushy, business-suited go-getter with a midlevel career in marketing.
+Maybe it's the fear of spending his prime years as a pushy, business-suited go-getter with a midlevel career as a cog in the corporate machine.
 He exists on the fringes of society, working menial jobs in order to survive.
 Along with his only friend, the panic-ridden but supportive Brock DeKalb, Zane fills his free time exploring lonely backroads and ruins of the American Midwest.
 But an unexplainable encounter in a crumbling prairie farmhouse changes his outlook permanently.
 He becomes determined to save his town's forgotten places from the developers who would destroy them forever.
 But how?
 With no money, powerful contacts, or social capital, can one person still make a difference?
 Not all ghosts can be seen.
 Sometimes they can only be felt.

 **FOR IMMEDIATE RELEASE**

 EDITORS: For review copies or interview requests, contact: